TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

   CacheTimeout is the timeout of a cache value when a new data is loaded from a discovery service.

-  Setting it too low will cause Tyk to call the SD service too often, setting it too high could mean that

-  failures are not recovered from quickly enough.
+  Setting it too low will cause Tyk to call the SD service too often, setting it too high could mean that failures are not recovered from quickly enough.

-  Old API Definition: `service_discovery.cache_timeout`
+  Tyk native API definition: `service_discovery.cache_timeout`.

 - **`targetPath`**

   **Type: `string`**

-  TargetPath is to set a target path to append to the discovered endpoint, since many SD services

-  only provide host and port data.
+  TargetPath is to set a target path to append to the discovered endpoint, since many SD services only provide host and port data.
 It is important to be able to target a specific resource on that host.

   Setting this value will enable that.

-  Old API Definition: `service_discovery.target_path`
+  Tyk native API definition: `service_discovery.target_path`.

 - **`endpointReturnsList`**